everest-engineering/terraform-aws-mongodb-packer/README.md

 ### Tech

-- [Terrafrom] - Terraform enables you to safely and predictably create, change, and improve infrastructure.
+- [Terraform] - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative .

 ### Installation

-Install terrafrom using below documentation
+Install terraform using below documentation

 `https://learn.hashicorp.com/terraform/getting-started/install.html`